KS Toruń: 1976 to 1985

-In 1976 the first league was rebuilt into ten teams and Toruń receive a promotion.
+In 1976 the first league was rebuilt into ten teams and Toruń received a promotion.
 A young talented rider Kazimierz Araszewicz died in a crash during the 1976 season.
 The team began to race as Apator Toruń after the Apator Sports Club and continued to compete in the highest division.
 They won a silver medal in the pairs during 1981 and the team gained their first honours in 1983, after taking the team championship bronze medal.
 Wojciech Żabiałowicz won the 1985 Golden Helmet.

 1986 to 1999

-In 1986, Toruń won their first Polish champion title, overtaking rivals Polonia Bydgoszcz at the end of the season.
+In 1986, KS Apator Toruń won their first Polish champion title, overtaking rivals Polonia Bydgoszcz at the end of the season.
 The team consisted of riders such as Zabiałowicz, Eugeniusz Miastkowski, Grzegorz Śniegowski and Stanisław Miedziński.
 Zabiałowicz and Śniegowski also won the pairs championship.
 The team grew to become one of the best speedway teams in Poland, winning the 1990 gold medal with a team that included Żabiałowicz, Jacek Krzyżaniak, Mirosław Kowalik and Robert Sawina.

 They then won four consecutive bronze medals followed by two silver medals from 1991 to 1996.
 The 1990 world champion Per Jonsson was instrumental in much of the success.
+In-between in 1994, the stadium was renamed again, taking the name of Marian Rose.

-2000 to present
+2000 to 2008

-Toruń were inaugural members of the Ekstraliga in 2000 and in 2001 signed Tony Rickardsson, which instantly saw success as Toruń won their third gold medal.
+Toruń were inaugural members of the Ekstraliga in 2000 and in 2001, signed Tony Rickardsson, which instantly saw success as Toruń won their third gold medal.
 The Polish championship title in 2001 lasted to the final heat of the final match against Atlas Wrocław, with Toruń's riders winning the heat 5-1.
 They secured two silver medals in 2003 and 2007 but in between the team was bought by a trader Roman Karkosik and the name was changed to Unibax Toruń.

+Plans for a new speedway stadium arose in 2008 and the last league match held at the KS Apator Stadium was a league match against Unia Leszno during the 2008 season, played on 19 October.
+A fourth gold medal was won during the 2008 season and Wiesław Jaguś and Robert Kościecha also won the pairs.

+2009 to 2020

-A fourth gold medal was won during the 2008 Polish speedway season and Wiesław Jaguś and Robert Kościecha also won the pairs.
-From 2009 to 2016 the club won three more silver medals and two more bronze medals but in 2019, the club suffered its first relegation after 44 successive years in the top league.
-The team won the 2020 1.Liga to gain a quick promotion back to the Ekstraliga.
+Racing from a new home, the MotoArena Toruń, the club won three more silver medals and two more bronze medals but in 2019, the club suffered its first relegation after 44 successive years in the top league.
+However, the team won the 2020 1.Liga to gain a quick promotion back to the Ekstraliga.